 If the names that you have selected are influential and busy throughout the day, you could contact them socially.
 Or you could preferably right a nice email that is personalized, concise to the point that it conveys the primary message, talks about your website, includes links to the previous interviews.

-Though in-depth interviews are great sources of information, people generally don’t like the ones that have endless number of questions.
-Too many questions do not help, however the questions that are well answered and provide deep insights into a topic are more loved by people.
+Through in-depth interviews are great sources of information, people generally don’t like the ones that have an endless number of questions.
+Too many questions do not help, however, the questions that are well answered and provide deep insights into a topic are more loved by people.
 There should be a balance of everything.
 Before conducting the interview ask a couple of questions to the person in advance:

 • How much time would they be able to dedicate